myself-ankit18/myself-ankit18/README.md

-# Hello!
-I am Ankit Kumar Dam
+# Hey There !
+My name is Ankit Kumar Dam

 ## About Me
 I'm currently a first-year Computer Science Engineering student with a passion for frontend development and a keen interest in becoming a Full Stack Developer.
 My journey in the field of technology has just begun, and I'm excited to learn and grow in this dynamic industry.

 ## Skills
 Frontend Development: Proficient in HTML and CSS, with a focus on building responsive and visually appealing web interfaces.

-JavaScript: Currently expanding my skill set by diving into JavaScript to add interactivity and functionality to web applications.
+Currently expanding my skill set by diving into JavaScript to add interactivity and functionality to web applications.

 Backend Development: Eager to delve into backend technologies in the future to complete my journey as a Full Stack Developer.